Open/Close Toolbox

 Elizabeth Isabel b.1874 (died 1852 Petersham)

-Son of James and Catherine, Irvine ‘Morris’ Martin, married Sarah McGettigan in 1867.
+Son, Morris ‘Irvine’ Martin, married Sarah McGettigan in 1867.
 The family farmed ‘Resthaven’ at Dunmore, which they leased from George Laurence Fuller.

-Irvine and Sarah’s daughter Catherine Bridget b.1885, married Leo Felix O’Dwyer in 1910, and they continued to farm ‘Resthaven’ for many years.
+Catherine Bridget Martin b.1885, married Leo Felix O’Dwyer in 1910, and they continued to farm ‘Resthaven’ for many years.
 Leo was a local sports journalist.

 External LinkKiama Police Court Martin VS Deane 1860Sale Settler's Arms Hotel 1861Kiama Police Court 1864Death Isabella Martin 1868Death Lillian Martin 1870Destruction of Mr Martin Public House by Fire 1872Inquest on the Fire at Shellharbour 1872Obituary MR Robert Martin 1902The Late MR Robert Martin 1902Inquest James Martin 1913Death James Martin 1913Death Sarah O'Dwyer 1931Obituary John Martin 78 Years 1947Obituary Joseph Martin 77 Years 1949Obituary Mr Irvine Martin 1943Obituary Thomas Francis O'Dwyer 83 years 1951